Last updated: August 2021

-The warning refers to the lack of security for the connection to that page.
-It’s alerting you that information sent and received with that page is unprotected and it could potentially be stolen, read, or modified by attackers, hackers, and entities with access to internet infrastructure, such as Internet Service Providers (ISPs) and governments.
-The “Not Secure” warning does not indicate that your computer or the site you are visiting is affected by malware.
+The “Not Secure” warning means there is a lack of security for the connection to that page.
+It’s alerting you that information sent and received with that page is unprotected and it could potentially be stolen, read or modified by attackers, hackers and entities with access to internet infrastructure (like Internet Service Providers (ISPs) and governments).
+The “Not Secure” warning does not mean that your computer or the site you are visiting is affected by malware.
 It only serves to alert you that you do not have a secure connection with that page.

-Note that some websites may only support secure HTTPS connections on some pages, but not all; in these cases you may see the “Not Secure” warning on only the insecure pages.
+Note that some websites may only support secure HTTPS connections on some pages, but not all; in these cases, you may see the “Not Secure” warning on only the insecure pages.

 If you’re a visitor or an owner/operator of a website using HTTP and seeing this warning, here’s what you can do.

 The “Not Secure” warning is being displayed on any page served over HTTP, which is an insecure protocol.
-If you are seeing this warning on a site you own or operate, you should resolve it by enabling the HTTPS protocol for your site
+If you are seeing this warning on a site you own or operate, you should resolve it by enabling the HTTPS protocol for your site.